ONE HUNDRED PLUS (Now 200 plus !)

 What’s Postmod Music – its 3 things, a revolution against what rock/rap/country/pop have become, its back to early rock and roll’s simple honesty, directness, and passion, and it’s a music that includes all types of music from every place in the world.
 (It’s part of the overall art and media revolution).

-Tags: 200 greatest new hits, 200 hits, 2Cellos, 80's music, A-Teens, Albertina Walker, Alma Cogan, Amy Winehouse, Animals, Anna Karina, Aretha Franklin, Aria, Arlie Duff, Art Revolution, Art S Revolutionary, Astral Weeks, Astrud Gilberto, At Last, Banjo, Beach Boys, Beatles, Beethoven, best music on the net, best music on the web, Big List, Blues, Bob Dylan, Bobby Darin, Bossa Nova, Buddy and Stacey, Buddy Hackett, Caravans, Cartoon, Christian Rock, classical, Classical Music, Connie Francis, Country, Dallas, Davy jones, Dion, Duke Ellington, Ennio Morricone, Eric Burdon, Etta James, Fleetwood Mac, folk, Folk Music, Forever Changes, George Duning, Gerry and the Pacemakers, Giuseppe Tornatore, guitar, Hippie, Hunkasaurus, Hunkasaurus and His Pet Dog Guitar, Indie Music, Jack Sera-Lima, James Brown Pavarotti, Jazz, Jimmy Webb, Jobim, Johnny Cash, JOni Mitchell, jukebox, Keith jarrett, Lady Gaga, Laura Nyro, Laurel and Hardy, Lenny and The Squigtones, list, list of best music, Lost Tapes, Messer Chups, Michael Jackson, Monkees, Musea, Music, Neil Young, Pair Extraordinaire, Paul Gonzalves, Paul Potts, Pentattonix, Pet Dog Guitar, Picnic, Pop, post-bands music, post-bands music hits, Rap, Richie Havens, Ringo, rock, Rock and roll, Rockabilly, Rolling Stones, Russian Combo, Sara Niemietz, Shimabukuro, Sinatra, Smalin, Smokey Robinson, Songwriting, Surf music, Telstar, The Big List, The Big Three, The Carter Family, The Great American Songbook, The Koln Concert, The Munster's Theme, tom hendricks, Tony Bennett, Wonder Girls, Y'all Come, Youtube, zines
+Tags: 200 greatest new hits, 200 hits, 2Cellos, 80's music, A-Teens, Albertina Walker, Alma Cogan, Amy Winehouse, Animals, Anna Karina, Aretha Franklin, Aria, Arlie Duff, Art Revolution, Art S Revolutionary, Astral Weeks, Astrud Gilberto, At Last, Babymetal, Banjo, Beach Boys, Beatles, Beethoven, best music on the net, best music on the web, Big List, Blues, Bob Dylan, Bobby Darin, Bossa Nova, Buddy and Stacey, Buddy Hackett, Buddy Rich, Caravans, Carol Kaye, Cartoon, Charlie Parker, Christian Rock, classical, Classical Music, Connie Francis, Country, Dallas, Davy jones, Dion, Duke Ellington, Ennio Morricone, Eric Burdon, Etta James, Fleetwood Mac, folk, Folk Music, Forever Changes, George Duning, Gerry and the Pacemakers, Giuseppe Tornatore, guitar, Hippie, Hunkasaurus, Hunkasaurus and His Pet Dog Guitar, Indie Music, Jack Sera-Lima, James Brown Pavarotti, Jazz, Jimmy Webb, Jobim, Johnny Cash, JOni Mitchell, jukebox, Keith jarrett, Lady Gaga, Laura Nyro, Laurel and Hardy, Lenny and The Squigtones, Lesley Gore, Liam Bailey, list, list of best music, Lost Tapes, Merle Travis, Messer Chups, Michael Jackson, Monkees, Musea, Music, Neil Young, Pair Extraordinaire, Paul Gonzalves, Paul Potts, Pentattonix, Pet Dog Guitar, Picnic, Pop, post-bands music, post-bands music hits, Rap, Richie Havens, Ringo, rock, Rock and roll, Rockabilly, Rolling Stones, Russian Combo, Sara Niemietz, Senri Kawaguchi, Shimabukuro, Sinatra, Smalin, Smokey Robinson, Songwriting, Surf music, Telstar, The Big List, The Big Three, The Carter Family, The Great American Songbook, The Koln Concert, The Munster's Theme, tom hendricks, Tony Bennett, Wonder Girls, Wrecking Crew, Y'all Come, Youtube, zines